Vegetarian Enchiladas bring all the flavor, no meat needed! Black beans, corn, and peppers, all wrapped in saucy tortillas with plenty of cheese.

 Or try my vegetarian sweet potato enchiladas!

-I got the idea from my popular vegetarian chili—bold seasonings, veggies, and beans—then wrapped it up in tortillas with enchilada sauce and lots of cheese.
-These are really the best!
+I got the idea from my vegetarian chili, which is packed with bold spices, beans, and veggies.
+I took those same cozy flavors and wrapped them up in tortillas with enchilada sauce and lots of melty cheese.
+The result is cheesy, saucy, hearty, and so flavorful.

 Ingredients